cloud-gov/cg-site/content/ops/security-ir.md

 The final step in handling a security incident is figuring out what we learned.
 The IC (or one of the ICs, if there were multiple, or a designated other party) should lead a retrospective and develop an incident report.

+Conducting retrospectives is out of the scope of this document, but as a crash course, here's an [introduction to blameless postmortems](https://codeascraft.com/2012/05/22/blameless-postmortems/).

 The report should contain a timelines of the incident, details about how the incident progressed, and information about the vulnerabilities that led to the incident.
-A cause analysis is an important part of this report; the team should use tools like [Five Whys](#) or [Infinite Hows](#) to try to dig into causes, how future incidents could be prevented, how responses could be better in the future, etc.
+A cause analysis is an important part of this report; the team should use tools like [Infinite Hows](http://www.kitchensoap.com/2014/11/14/the-infinite-hows-or-the-dangers-of-the-five-whys/) or [Five Whys](https://en.wikipedia.org/wiki/5_Whys) to try to dig into causes, how future incidents could be prevented, how responses could be better in the future, etc.

 The report should also contain some basic response metrics: